Wanda Barzee’s Lawyer Says His Client Will Not Contact Elizabeth Smart Upon Prison Release

 Williams said that he was happy with the court’s ruling today.

 “I thought that the facts in connection to credit for time served were appropriate.
 She was legally entitled for credit for times served.
 That was their decision.
 I can’t say it was based on anything I did.
-I credit the board for being willing to reconsider and change their mind when they realized a different legal result was warranted.” he told the outlet.
+I credit the board for being willing to reconsider and change their mind when they realized a different legal result was warranted,” he told the outlet.

 Wanda Barzee pleaded guilty to kidnapping Elizabeth Smart and helping keep her captive for nine months before Smart was found and rescued.
 She will be released from prison in eight days. https://t.co/ZWmByVEDty